xXx-insane-xXx/pacman-qdt-remover/README.md

 script.py -r orphans.txt      # Removes all packages listed in orphans.txt without removing dependencies
 script.py --rd orphans.txt    # Removes all packages listed in orphans.txt along with their unneeded dependencies
 ```

+## Note
+Currently the code is in beta version, so it contains some security flaws, which will be eventually fixed.